 Most homeowners know when they have a major roof leak on their hands.
 There’s water damage to the walls and ceiling and there may even be pools of water collecting on the floor when it rains.
 Use the water stains to trace the leak to the source, but remember that in some cases, the leak does not drip straight down.
 An easy way to track down the source of a leak is through the attic.
 If you have attic access, climb up there and look for evidence of water damage, gaps, or mold (mold is actually one of the worst consequences of water damage caused by roof leaks).
 It’s common for roof leaks to be near roof penetrations like roof vents, chimneys, plumbing, or dormers.
 In some cases, roof shingles damaged by small animals or inclement weather can be to blame as well.

 Looking for leaky roof repair in San Antonio Texas?
 Cloud Roofing has over 40 years of experience and can get the job done right so you can enjoy your home again.
-Call today for your free estimate!
+Contact us today for your free estimate!